d2iq-ps/gs-jupyterhub/README.md

-# Custom Catalogue Applications
+# DKP Custom Catalog Application: JupyterHub

-Your custom catalogue has been built and is ready to deploy to DKP.
-Set the relevant namespace for either workspace or project, depending on the scope you chose, as an environmental variable:
+Your custom catalog is ready to deploy to DKP.
+Set the namespace to the relevant project, as an environmental variable:

 ```bash
 export NAMESPACE=[your_namespace]
 ````

-Copy and past the following into the terminal to deploy the catoalogue:
+Copy and paste the following into the terminal to deploy the catalog:

 ```bash
 kubectl apply -f - <<EOF